Stéphane Breitwieser: Sentence

 On 6 January 2005, Breitwieser attempted to hang himself in trial detention, but was stopped after another inmate alerted a guard.
 The next day he was sentenced to three years imprisonment by a court in Strasbourg but only served 26 months.
 He spent two years in prison in Switzerland before being extradited to France.
 His mother received a three-year sentence for destroying the artwork but served only 18 months.
 Kleinklaus, his ex-girlfriend, received 18 months for receiving stolen items but served only six.
+At his trial, the magistrate quoted him as saying, "I enjoy art.
+I love such works of art.
+I collected them and kept them at home."
+Despite the immensity of his collection, he was still able to recall every piece he stole.
+He interrupted the lengthy reading of his collection during his trial several times to correct various details.

 In 2005, editor of the cultural section of the French newspaper Libération Vincent Noce published a book about Breitwieser and the investigation into his thefts, titled La collection egoiste (The Selfish Collector).
 In 2006 Breitwieser published a romanticized autobiographical book about his exploits, titled Confessions d'un Voleur d'art (Confessions of an Art Thief), in which he claimed to have stolen some 230 artifacts over about seven years.

 In April 2011, the police discovered 30 more stolen works during a house search.
 This resulted in another three-year prison sentence for Breitwieser in 2013.

 Breitwieser was placed under surveillance in 2016 after he tried to sell a paperweight on eBay that had been stolen from a museum in St. Louis.
 He was arrested again in February 2019.
 At his home the police found Roman coins from another museum, as well as pieces from Alsatian and German galleries.
 In his mother's home, €163,000 in cash was found hidden in buckets.
-The trial was held in March 2023 in Sarreguemines, France.
-He was found guilty and was sentenced to house arrest and is required to wear an ankle monitor.